aliyun/mysql-backup-helper/README.en.md

 # Download with progress display (requires estimated size)
 ./backup-helper --download --stream-port 9999 --estimated-size 1GB

+# Non-interactive mode: automatically confirm all prompts
+./backup-helper --download --stream-port 9999 --target-dir /backup/mysql --compress=zstd -y
 ```

 **Note**:
 - If the directory specified by `--target-dir` already exists and is not empty, the program will prompt you to confirm overwriting existing files
 - Enter `y` or `yes` to continue extraction (may overwrite existing files)
 - Enter `n` or any other value to cancel extraction and exit
+- Use `-y` or `--yes` flag to automatically confirm all prompts (non-interactive mode), suitable for scripts and automation scenarios

 **Download mode compression type notes:**